Student Involvement Opportunities

 President: Nathan Sorn

-The organization, in association with the Office of Diversity and Inclusion, will also serve as a resource and connection point to discuss and address concerns pertaining to the Hispanic/Latino student body, and support all efforts to improve the recruitment and retention of students who identify as such, as well as other under-represented students.
-Membership is open to all students, regardless of race or ethnicity.
+The organization, in association with the Office of Diversity and Inclusion, will also serve as a resource and connection point to discuss and address concerns pertaining to the Hispanic/Latinx student body and support all efforts to improve the recruitment and retention of under-represented students.

 Men of Excellence (MOE)